halide/Halide/README_vulkan.md

 Halide will search for the first 'gpu' like device it can find, or fall back to the first compute device it can find.

+`HL_VK_ALLOC_CONFIG=...` will tell Halide to configure the Vulkan memory allocator use the given constraints specified as three integer values separated by the appropriate environment variable list delimiter (e.g. `N:N:N` on Linux/OSX/Posix, or `N;N;N` on Windows).
+These values correspond to `minimum_block_size`, `maximum_block_size` and `maximum_block_count`.

-`HL_VK_MIN_BLOCK_SIZE=N` will tell Halide to configure the Vulkan memory allocator to always request a minimum of N megabytes for a resource block, which will be used as a pool for suballocations.
+The `minimum_block_size` constraint will tell Halide to configure the Vulkan memory allocator to always request a minimum of N megabytes for a resource block, which will be used as a pool for suballocations.
 Increasing this value may improve performance while sacrificing the amount of available device memory.
 Default is 32MB.

-`HL_VK_MAX_BLOCK_SIZE=N` will tell Halide to configure the Vulkan memory allocator to never exceed a maximum of N megabytes for a resource block, which will be used as a pool for suballocations.
+The `maximum_block_size` constraint will tell Halide to configure the Vulkan memory allocator to never exceed a maximum of N megabytes for a resource block.
 Decreasing this value may free up more memory but may impact performance, and/or restrict allocations to be unusably small.
 Default is 0 ... meaning no limit.

-`HL_VK_MAX_BLOCK_COUNT=N` will tell Halide to configure the Vulkan memory allocator to never exceed a total of N block allocations.
+The `maximum_block_count` constraint will tell Halide to configure the Vulkan memory allocator to never exceed a total of N block allocations.
 Decreasing this value may free up more memory but may impact performance, and/or restrict allocations.
 Default is 0 ... meaning no limit.

+# Debug Environment Variables

+The following environment variables may be useful for tracking down potential issues related to Vulkan:

 `HL_DEBUG_CODEGEN=3` will print out debug info that includees the SPIR-V code generator used for Vulkan while it is compiling.